Whether you received your invitation to Hogwarts or not, everybody knows the magical world of Harry Potter.

 It's the Westminster Underground Station that Mr. Weasley and Harry go to when visiting the Ministry of Magic in Harry Potter and the Order of the Phoenix.

 At the station, (map) Mr. Weasley struggles at the barriers, not sure how to work the exits properly – much like many of us during our first visit to London!

 For the filming of this scene, Westminster Underground Station was closed for an entire day (a very rare occurrence)!

 12. No. 23–29 Claremont Square (No. 12 Grimmauld Place 2)

 Tucked away on an unassuming street in Islington lies Claremont Square (map), the location of Sirius Black’s familial residence, Number 12 Grimmauld Place.

 The house eventually is inherited by Harry and used as the headquarters for the Order of the Phoenix.

-This square was used for filming on Harry Potter and the Order of the Phoenix and Harry Potter and the Deathly Hallows.
+This square was used for filming Harry Potter and the Order of the Phoenix and Harry Potter and the Deathly Hallows.

-The muggles that live in the square have long come to accept the mistake in numbering the buildings here, what with 11 and 13 being right next to each other.
+The muggles that live in the square have long come to accept the mistake in numbering the buildings here, with 11 and 13 being right next to each other.

 Don’t feel bad if you can’t spot Number 12, it’s kept under wraps by the Fidelius Charm, meaning only Secret-Keepers can access the building.